 [Given recent interest in previous comparisons of CMIP5 simulations and observations of global mean surface air temperature, this is now a permanent page which will be incrementally updated as more data accumulates]

 The figure below shows a comparison of CMIP5 simulations & observations of global mean surface air temperature, using a 1986-2005 reference period, and is an updated version of Figure 11.25 from IPCC AR5.
-The HadCRUT4 observations are shown in black with their 5-95% uncertainty in red.
-The Cowtan & Way v2.0 global temperature fills the gaps in the HadCRUT4 data and is shown in blue.
+The HadCRUT4 observations are shown in black with their 5-95% uncertainty.
+Several other observational datasets are shown in blue.

-Notes: (1) Post-2005, the RCP forcings are used in the simulations rather than observational estimates of the forcing.
-(2) Whether the recent observations are inside or outside the 5-95% CMIP5 range is strongly dependent on the reference period chosen.
-(3) As the HadCRUT4 dataset has gaps over the Arctic it is likely to be a slight underestimate of the true recent global temperature anomaly, as the Cowtan & Way infilling technique suggests.
-(4) In this figure, the CMIP5 simulations are NOT masked to the HadCRUT4 observational coverage, unlike some previous examples on this blog.
+Note also that as the HadCRUT4 dataset has gaps over the Arctic it is likely to be a slight underestimate of the true recent global temperature anomaly.
+And, in this version of the figure, the CMIP5 simulations are NOT masked to the HadCRUT4 observational coverage, unlike some previous examples on this blog.

 27th January 2014: Page created.